PreMed and PreHealth Expedition Courses

 Discovering My PreHealth Pathway

-The seminar will be offered during the Fall 2024 term.
+The seminar will be offered during the Fall term.
 This course is not for academic credit and will not appear on your official Northeastern University transcript.
 The seminar sessions will be offered fully on-ground with online reflection assignments through Canvas.
-First and second-year pre-health students who are enrolled in full-time courses on the Boston campus during the Fall 2024 semester will be eligible to opt-in to participate and earn a Certificate.
-First and second-year students who cannot participate in-person during the Fall 2024 semester will have the opportunity to participate in a future semester.
+First and second-year pre-health students who are enrolled in full-time courses on the Boston campus during the Fall semester will be eligible to register to participate and earn a Certificate.
+First and second-year students who cannot participate in-person during the Fall semester will have the opportunity to enroll in the course in a future semester.

 LO1: Identify and craft meaningful extracurricular experiences aligned with personal values.